-This fact sheet explains the approach taken by the Ombudsman’s staff when carrying out interviews in relation to a complaint of maladministration or service failure on the part of a public service provider in Wales.
-Individuals may be contacted by this office because they were directly involved in the complaint, or because they can explain or have some responsibility for the procedures and policies of the body complained about.
-Sometimes, individuals who are asked to act as witnesses can be worried and uncertain about what is involved; this fact sheet provides information about the Ombudsman’s role.
+This factsheet explains the approach taken we take when carrying out interviews in relation to a complaint of maladministration or service failure on the part of a public service provider in Wales.
+We may contact individuals because they were directly involved in the complaint, or because they can explain or have some responsibility for the procedures and policies of the body complained about.
+Sometimes, individuals who are asked to act as witnesses can be worried and uncertain about what is involved; this factsheet provides information about our role.

 Interviews may be conducted face-to-face or by telephone.
-Face-to-face interviews with employees of the body complained about will normally be arranged through that body’s liaison officer; interviews by telephone will normally be arranged by the Ombudsman’s investigator, who will arrange in advance a suitable time to call you.
+Face-to-face interviews with employees of the body complained about will normally be arranged through that body’s liaison officer.
+Interviews by telephone will normally be arranged by our investigator, who will arrange in advance a suitable time to call you.
 If you would prefer not to be interviewed by telephone, please say so and the investigator will consider arranging to interview you face-to-face.
-Sometimes investigating officers are accompanied by a colleague or, when dealing with aspects of the complaint which concern the exercise of professional judgment, by one or more of the Ombudsman’s professional advisers.
+Sometimes investigating officers are accompanied by a colleague or, when dealing with aspects of the complaint which concern the exercise of professional judgment, by one or more of our professional advisers.
 If that is to be the case when you are interviewed, you will be told beforehand.

-It has been the experience of the Ombudsman that almost all witnesses give evidence willingly.
-But you should be aware that the Ombudsman has the same powers as a court of law in respect of the attendance and examination of witnesses.
-The Ombudsman appreciates that, although interviews are conducted as informally as possible, they may sometimes cause a witness anxiety.
+It has been our experience that almost all witnesses give evidence willingly.
+But you should be aware that we have same powers as a court of law in respect of the attendance and examination of witnesses.
+We appreciate that, although interviews are conducted as informally as possible, they may sometimes cause a witness anxiety.
 You are therefore welcome to have someone with you when you see the investigating officer.
 If you wish to have somebody present at the interview to support you, please let the investigator know who this person will be in good time.
 It should not be someone who is involved in the investigation or who is your line manager and they are there simply to offer you support and not to answer questions for you.
 Interviews will always be on the record.

 In addition to relevant documents, you should ensure that you have with you any other items which you might need during the course of the interview, such as reading glasses, hearing aids or medication (inhalers etc.).
 You should also ensure that, unless absolutely necessary, any mobile phones or pagers are turned off for the duration of the interview and that your colleagues are aware that you should not be disturbed.